pivotal/docs-tap/partials/scst-scan/_offline-airgap.hbs.md

 The `grype` CLI accepts environment variables to satisfy these needs.

 ## <a id="host-grype-db"></a> Host the Grype vulnerability database

-Complete the following steps to host Grype's vulnerability database in an air-gapped environment:
+To host Grype's vulnerability database in an air-gapped environment:

 1. Retrieve Grype’s listing file from its public endpoint: [https://toolbox-data.anchore.io/grype/databases/listing.json](https://toolbox-data.anchore.io/grype/databases/listing.json).